Volunteer Health, Safety, & Security

 - Peace Corps Victim Advocate Kellie Greene.
 Kellie supports Peace Corps volunteers who have been the victims of crime.

-On the NPCA Online Community
+NPCA’s Online Community

 Members of the National Peace Corps Association’s online community can freely create interest area groups.
 Two such groups are Volunteer Safety & Security and Injured While Serving, where RPCVs can discuss “everything from FECA claims to coping strategies.”